sentinel-hub/custom-scripts/airbus_pleiades/true_color_pansharpened/README.md

 ## General description

-The true color product maps Sentinel-2 band values B3, B2, and B1 which roughly correspond to red, green, and blue part of the spectrum, respectively, to R, G, and B components.
+The true color product maps Pleiades' band values B2, B1, and B0 which roughly correspond to red, green, and blue part of the spectrum, respectively, to R, G, and B components.
 The RGB bands with spectral resolution of 2 meters were pansharpened using the PAN band with spectral resolution of 0.5 meters.
 The result is a true colorimage with the resolution of 0.5 meters.

 ## Description of representative images